cowprotocol/cowswap/libs/widget-lib/docs/README.md

 cowSwapWidget(widgetContainer, params)
 ```

-> **Coming soon, please get in touch to sign up to the beta program: TODO-TYPEFORM**
+> **Coming soon, please get in touch to sign up to the beta program: https://cowprotocol.typeform.com/to/rONXaxHV**

 ## Wallet provider